Sacred Love - Healing a Broken Heart; Part 1

 to force a tsunami.

-Soften the ego, then you will learn to flex.
+then you will learn to flex.

 In relationship, it is easy to love when you first "fall in love", because your mind was out of the way and your heart was free to love.
 Then the mind remembers the past, and that unhealed love relationship starts to bring memories back in.
 Inch by inch your heart gets blocked by all the unfinished business from the past.